Blee1077/bitcoin-indicator-alert/README.md

 :warning: **Undocumented and inefficient code ahead!** :warning:

-The purpose of this project is to get the price of Bitcoin to calculate indicator metrics which can determine whether a good buying opportunity is present.
-It sends an email to my personal email address if thresholds are met for the indicator metrics.
+The purpose of this project is to get the price of Bitcoin to calculate indicator metrics which can determine whether a good buying opportunity is present on a daily basis.
+It sends an email to my personal email address if thresholds are met for the indicator metrics and the program is AWS-based.
 It is an AWS Lambda function that is scheduled to run on a daily basis using an EventBridge rule.

 This repo contains source code and supporting files for a serverless application that can be deploy with the SAM CLI.
 It includes the following files and folders.